-AC Power Requirements

-The analyzer operates from an AC line frequency of 47-63 Hz, over the range of 90-250 Volts, without the need for configuration, except the power cord.
-Refer to page F-2 for the power cord options.
+AC Power Requirements The analyzer operates from an AC line frequency of 47-63 Hz, over the range of 90-250 Volts, without the need for configuration, except the power cord.
+Refer to page G-2 for the power cord options.

-The maximum power consumption is 350 W. Refer to Appendix A, Specifications, for additional information on power and environmental requirements.
+The maximum power consumption is 350 W. Refer to Specifications in the RSA3408B Technical Reference for additional information on power and environmental requirements.